 Weddings can increase to up to 15 people in attendance.

-On 17th May, outdoor gatherings can expand to 30 people, while six people or two households can gather indoors.
-Pubs and restaurants can begin to seat customers indoors.
+On 17th May, outdoor gatherings could expand to 30 people, while six people or two households can gather indoors.
+Pubs and restaurants begin to seat customers indoors.

 Live events can have up to 30 people in attendance, and any remaining entertainment venues such as theatres and cinemas can reopen.
 Gyms can restart exercise classes, as well as indoor groups sports.

-Performances and large scale events will be allowed to restart with some restrictions on capacity.
-Hotels, hostels and B&Bs can start accepting guests, and international travel can resume.
+Performances and large scale events are allowed to restart with some restrictions on capacity.
+Hotels, hostels and B&Bs can start accepting guests, and some international travel can resume.

-On 21st June all legal restrictions on social contact will be removed.
-Any caps on attendance numbers will be lifted and nightclubs can reopen.
+For 21st June the government are considering whether all legal restrictions on social contact will be removed.

 This news item will be automatically archived on Tuesday June 22nd, 2021